AzureAD/microsoft-authentication-library-for-js/README.md

 ## Pre-requisites

-- MSAL.js is meant to be used in [Single-Page Application scenarios](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-overview).
+- MSAL.js is meant to be used in [Single-Page Application scenarios](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-overview).

-- Before using MSAL.js you will need to [register an application in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration) to get a valid `clientId` for configuration, and to register the routes that your app will accept redirect traffic on.
+- Before using MSAL.js you will need to [register an application in Azure AD](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) to get a valid `clientId` for configuration, and to register the routes that your app will accept redirect traffic on.

 1. Create a new application registration in the portal.
 Use whatever audience you wish, as long as it is testable on your machine.
 It is recommended to use the common audience (a.k.a. accounts in any Azure tenant) for simplest use.
     - Go to the Authentication tab.
-Register the redirect URI for the application as "http://localhost:30662/".
+Click `Add a platform` and select the `Single-Page Applications` tile.
+Register the redirect URI for the application as `http://localhost:30662/`.
+Ensure you do NOT un-check any implicit flow settings.
 Also select "Yes" when asked if you would like to treat this application as a public client.
     - Go the Certificates & Secrets tab.
 Create a Client Secret that you can use for testing.
 This will most likely not be a required step in future production versions for Auth Code in the browser, but for now in order to run the alpha you will need to create one.
 2. Keep the app registration page open.
 You will now need a browser with CORS disabled in order to be able to retrieve tokens from the token endpoint.
 This is once again not a recommended production setting, but for the purposes of this alpha you should follow these instructions:
     - We recommend using Chrome for this.